adilevin/db-migration/Readme.md

 1. Flask application, in folders *main, data_access_objects, model*, and unit tests in *test*.
 2. HTML + Javascript + CSS for the user console and automatic task producer, in folder *main/static*
 3. An initial NGINX configuration file in folder *nginx*
-4. The *spawn.bat* to spawn a running instance of the application at a given port (on Windows)
+4. A script *spawn.bat* to spawn a running instance of the application at a given port

 #Setup